BiAPoL/blog/ryan_savill/03_background_subtraction/readme.md

-Again we can make a function to shorten the code if we use it more often:
+Again, we can make a function to shorten the code if we use it more often:

 ```python